From podcasts to in-depth discussion and reviews, here's where we take a look at the Irish films released or broadcast in 2026.

 All Our Yesterdays is a documentary exploring 250 years of Irish history through the voices of a town in the west of Ireland.
 With rare archives, stories, and music, it captures resilience, heritage, and deep ties to the Irish diaspora.

-Featuring: Nora McBurney.
+FEATURING: Nora McBurney.

 Rowley embeds the story with deep compassion for the people who lived and died during the famine, as well as the countless generations lost to emigration.